Ailee

 Amy Lee (born May 30, 1989), known professionally as Ailee, is an American singer and songwriter based in South Korea.
 Amassing digital sales success in South Korea, she has released four studio albums, six extended plays, and twenty one singles, six of which charted within the top five of the Gaon Digital Chart.

-Following a short stint at Muzo Entertainment in New York City, Ailee moved to South Korea in 2010 and signed with YMC Entertainment.
 She debuted in 2012 with her first single "Heaven", which peaked at number three on the Gaon Digital Chart and earned her Best New Artist Awards at the Melon Music Awards, Golden Disc Awards, Gaon Chart K-Pop Awards, and Seoul Music Awards.
 She won four consecutive Mnet Asian Music Award for Best Female Vocal Performance titles from 2013 to 2016, with "U&I", "Singing Got Better", "Mind Your Own Business", and "If You" respectively.
 Her 2017 single, "I Will Go to You Like the First Snow", recorded for the soundtrack of the television drama series Guardian: The Lonely and Great God (2016), won several awards and was the most digitally successful song of that year, becoming the best-selling record in movies and dramas in the Korean sound record market.

-Life and career

-1989–2011: Early life, career beginnings
+Early life and education

 Ailee was born in Denver, Colorado, on May 30, 1989, and grew up in New Jersey.
 She attended Palisades Park High School before moving to nearby Leonia.
 After her Scotch Plains-Fanwood High School graduation, she studied communications at Pace University before dropping out to pursue a career in music.

+Career

+2010–2011: Career beginnings

 Before her K-pop debut, Ailee was signed under Muzo Entertainment, an independent agency in New York City and New Jersey.
 Under that label she collaborated with several artists, including Johnnyphlo and Philadelphia-based rapper Decipher.
 Before moving to South Korea, Ailee created the YouTube channels "mzamyx3" and "aileemusic" to bring attention to her singing on the web.

 Ailee moved to South Korea in 2010 after she landed a music label audition through her uncle's connections.
 She sang "Resignation" by Big Mama during the audition and was recruited for YMC Entertainment on the spot.
-During her training, YMC featured her in the label's Wheesung song, "They Are Coming", which it released in October 2011.
+During her training, YMC featured her in the label's Wheesung song, "They Are Coming", which was released in October 2011.
 She also sang in Decipher and Jay Park's song "Catch Me If You Can".
 In September 2011, Ailee and Wheesung were featured on the MBC's Chuseok special episode of Singer and Trainee.
 Ailee performed "Halo" by Beyoncé to a positive reaction from the audience.
 Following her performance of "Halo", judge BMK said, "Wherever she goes, she has the potential to be a big star.
 She definitely has the voice."
 After the judges had graded all the participants, Ailee was the first-place winner.